WarrickSmith/music-manager/Docs/mm-plan.md

 3. **Competitor Dashboard Features**

-   - Display a personal file list for each logged-in Competitor, fetched via server-side API routes.
+   - Display a personal file list for each logged-in Competitor, fetched via server-side Appwrite storage API actions.
-   - Support uploading, downloading, previewing, and deleting music files through server-side endpoints.
+   - Support uploading, downloading, previewing, and deleting music files through server-side Appwrite storage actions.
+   - A music file will be linked to a singular competition that the competitor has selected.
+The user and the competitionshould be included in the file meta data that is saved.

 4. **File Upload with Cascading Selection Interface**